jjrobledo/python-ufo-sighting-data-analysis/README.md

-This project aims at examining data gathered by the [National UFO Reporting Center (NUFORC)](http://www.nuforc.org/).
+This project aims at gathering, manipulating and examining data gathered by the [National UFO Reporting Center (NUFORC)](http://www.nuforc.org/).

 ## Getting Started